-- Chapter 1, "Operation Procedures," provides instructions for powering on and powering off your system. - Chapter 2, "System Control," describes the function of the system controllers and provides instructions for operating the controllers. - Chapter 3, "System Overview," provides environmental and technical information needed to properly set up and configure SGI Altix UV 100 systems. - Chapter 4, "Rack Information," describes the rack sizes and features. - Chapter 5, "PCIe Add or Replace Procedures," provides instructions for installing or removing the customer-replaceable components of your system. - Chapter 6, "Troubleshooting and Diagnostics," provides recommended actions if problems occur on your system. - Appendix A, "Technical Specifications and Pinouts," provides physical, environmental, and power specifications for your system.
-Also included are the pinouts for the non-proprietary connectors. - Appendix B, "Safety Information and Regulatory Specifications," lists regulatory information related to use of the Altix UV 100 system in the United States and other countries.
+- Chapter 1, "Operation Procedures," provides instructions for powering on and powering off your system. - Chapter 2, "System Control," describes the function of the overall system control network interface and provides basic instructions for operating the controllers. - Chapter 3, "System Overview," provides technical overview information needed to understand the basic functional architecture of the SGI Altix UV 1000 systems. - Chapter 4, "Rack Information," describes the rack sizes and general features. - Chapter 5, "PCIe and Disk Add or Replace Procedures," provides instructions for installing or removing the customer-replaceable components of your system. - Chapter 6, "Troubleshooting and Diagnostics," provides recommended actions if problems occur on your system. - Appendix A, "Technical Specifications and Pinouts," provides physical, environmental, and power specifications for your system.
+Also included are the pinouts for the non-proprietary connectors. - Appendix B, "Safety Information and Regulatory Specifications," lists regulatory information related to use of the Altix UV 1000 system in the United States and other countries.
 It also provides a list of safety instructions to follow when installing, operating, or servicing the product.